SAP-samples/teched2022-XP280/exercises/ex3/README.md

 6. Next to the name of your service key, click on the 3 dots and then click "View"
 7. Copy the entire service key by clicking the "Copy JSON" button.
 8. In SAP Continuous Integration and Delivery, create a new Service Key credential and paste the copied service key into the respective text field.
 9. Enter a name for the service key.
-For example "tms-service-key""
+For example "tms-service-key".

 **Note:** For additional information, see [Creating Credentials](https://help.sap.com/docs/CONTINUOUS_DELIVERY/99c72101f7ee40d0b2deb4df72ba1ad3/6658c81f3e43456891852955b1ee11db.html)

-## Exercise 3.3 - Create the Transport Nodes and Route

-Create nodes for your spaces or subaccounts, connect them through a transport route, and provide the respective data to SAP Continuous Integration and Delivery.

-### Procedure
-1. In SAP Cloud Transport Management, create a node for each of your development and production spaces or subaccounts.
-See [Create Transport Nodes](https://help.sap.com/docs/TRANSPORT_MANAGEMENT_SERVICE/7f7160ec0d8546c6b3eab72fb5ad6fd8/f71a4d5550cd453ea824d5b5c677969d.html).
-2. Connect the nodes through a transport route.
-See [Create Transport Routes](https://help.sap.com/docs/TRANSPORT_MANAGEMENT_SERVICE/7f7160ec0d8546c6b3eab72fb5ad6fd8/dddb74937a014aea8d3d76d740180597.html).
-3. In your job configuration in SAP Continuous Integration and Delivery, enter the name of your development node in the **Upload to SAP Cloud Transport Management** stage.
-4. When you've finished your job creation, choose **Add**.

-## Exercise 3.4 Activate the Release Stage of your job
+## Exercise 3.3 Activate the Release Stage of your job

 Configure Release Stage via providing corresponding mandorty parameters as described below.